 Where’s our marketing person?
 Out of sight

 Teams used to a sequential process have become accustomed to handoffs between specialists.
-Each team passes off their work to the next team.
-Each of these handoffs includes overhead in the form of meetings, documents to review and approve, waiting time, etc. Anything which does not directly contribute to the goal of the project: creating software – is waste.
+Each group passes off their work to the next group.
+These handoffs include overhead in meetings, documents to review and approve, waiting time, etc. Anything that does not directly contribute to the project’s goal: creating software is waste.

-Once upon a time, there was a marketing guy, with a great idea for a new software application.
+Once upon a time, a marketing person had a great idea for a new software application.

-A team was gathered with expertise in IA/UI/UX, usability, customer engagement, front-end/back-end development and testing.
-The team together made this set of skills, not an individual for each required expertise.
-Together with the marketing guy, the team formulated the business goal and desired business outcome of the new application.
+The sponsor gathered a team with expertise in IA/UI/UX, usability, customer engagement, front-end/back-end development and testing.
+The team formulated the new application’s business goal and desired business outcome with the marketing guy.
+Together, the team made this set of skills, not an individual, for each required expertise.

-The team focused on the outcomes that would address the main customer need of our application.
-In a lightweight manner, the idea was conceptualized: the team formulated some hypotheses: valuable features that they considered as a good collection for a ‘minimum viable product’ and a set of metrics to verify those hypotheses.
-Next the team draw some UI sketches on paper.
-The team set out a test by linking together the UI sketches to an “interactive” prototype for internal validation.
-Taking into account the received feedback, the team refined that small set of features to the level of user story with the main acceptance criteria.
+The team focused on the outcomes that would address the primary customer need of our application.
+The idea was conceptualised lightweight: the team formulated some hypotheses: valuable features that they considered a good collection for a ‘minimum viable product’ and a set of metrics to verify those hypotheses.
+Next, the team draw some UI sketches on paper.
+The team set out a test by linking the UI sketches to an “interactive” prototype for internal validation.
+Considering the received feedback, the team refined that small set of features to a user story level with the main acceptance criteria.

-The team decided to prototype directly in HTML/CSS as this was the preference by the web developers.
-The team organized a user test with some of the key customers and external (non-customer) people.
-From these tests and the earlier defined metrics, they concluded and prioritized a number of improvements.
+The team decided to prototype directly in HTML/CSS as this was the preference of the web developers.
+The team organised a user test with key customers and external (non-customer) people.
+These tests and the earlier defined metrics concluded and prioritised several improvements.
 Collectively, the team came up with the adaptations.
-With minimum documentation effort (again: main wireframes and a list of agreed upon decisions), the prototype was improved and a next set of functionality was discussed.
+With minimum documentation effort (again: main wireframes and a list of agreed-upon decisions), They improved the prototype and discussed a subsequent set of functionality.

 Meanwhile, the needed services were encoded and deployed to connect the front-end with the back-end system.
-The next test showed the application with real back-end data.
+The next test showed the application with actual back-end data.

-Over the course of time, the team improved the product with feedback of customers, they included new insights, they dropped a few – previously considered “must-have” – features, and they integrated a new online service that appeared to be a good fit to the solution.
+Over time, the team improved the product with customer feedback.
+They included new insights, dropped a few – previously considered “must-have” – features, and integrated a new online service that appeared to be an excellent fit for the solution.